lochrist/lochrist.github.io/_posts/2017-06-11-programming-for-kids.md

 ![cubetto](https://www.primotoys.com/wp-content/uploads/2016/03/cubetto.jpg)

-kids use the *directions blocks* to program the movements of the Cubetto woden robot.
+Kids use the *directions blocks* to program the movements of the Cubetto wooden robot.
 You lay out a big map on your floor and invent a story telling your kid where to move the robot:

 ![cubetto map](https://www.primotoys.com/wp-content/uploads/2016/03/4.Ocean_V02-01-copy_small-640x0-c-default.png)

 This is a costly toy but the quality is indeniable.
 I bought this a few weeks ago, and my son is intrigued by it.
-He is still too young to reason about the programming aspect but he sure likes to press the "activate" button and to watch the moving cubes crawl on the map!
+He is still too young to reason about the programming aspect but he sure likes to press the "activate" button and to watch the moving cube crawls on the map!

 ### Coji